BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/X1JDDyu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once that was created, I logged into the VM in remote desktop using the VM's public IP address and the credentials used when creating the VM in Azure.
+Once that is created, log into the VM in remote desktop using the VM's public IP address and the credentials used when creating the VM in Azure.
 </p>
 <br />